Par Excellence Redux: The Back 9October 13 – January 2, 2022

 Artist-designed golf courses are now a popular addition to many Midwest museums such as the Walker Art Center, The Sheldon, and Nelson-Atkins Museum of Art, but Par Excellence is widely believed to be the first.

 Par Excellence Redux is curated by Colossal’s founder & editor-in-chief Christopher Jobson.

-Sponsored by: American Gardens, Bartlett Tree Experts, Brewpoint Coffee, Community Bank of Elmhurst, W.S.
-Darley & Co, DIT Workshops, Dugan & Lopatka, Elmhurst Artists’ Guild, Elmhurst Park District, Elmhurst University, Howard & Howard, Lakeside Bank, Kilwins, Maxine, Pints, Quality Home Service, Reconciled Solutions, Schwartz Injury Law, Superior Ambulance Service, TCF Bank, Wangler and Company, and the Museum’s Development and Programming Committees.
+Back 9 is sponsored by: American Gardens, Anonymous, Bartlett Tree Experts, The Bialecki Family, Community Bank of Elmhurst, Kelly Stetler-Compass, W.S.
+Darley & Co, Elmhurst Artists’ Guild, Elmhurst University, Lakeside Bank, Maxine, Nuveen, Pints, Quality Home Service, and the Museum’s Programming Committee.

 Fundraiser with cocktails, dinner, entertainment, and auctions with fabulous items.